Personal profile

 Personal Statement

 My research interests lie in modelling and understanding nucleation and growth of nanostructures, and I aim to control these to engineer new technologies.
-For example, I research the growth of nanoporous gels that have various applications such as adsorbents for water purification.
+For example, I model polymer crystallisation and the developoment of microstructure, with the aim of optimising properties of renewable plastics using additives and processing.
 I also research how biomolecules such as anti-bodies interact with various materials to create bio-medical devices.
 I was educated as a Theoretical Physicist at both undergraduate and doctoral level, and use my experience to develop a strong analytical ethos in my teaching activities, which include programming and problem solving skills.
 I am the Director of Archie-West, Strathclyde’s High Performance Computing Centre that caters for the local community of industry and universities.

 Research Interests